An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: A stochastic Halpern iteration with PAGE

 where $z^*$ is a solution such that $G(z^*) = 0$. \end{theorem}

-Now, to guarantee that the scheme \eqref{eq-isHalpern} is well-defined, we need to ensure the existence of stochastic estimator $\widetilde{F}$.
+Now, to guarantee that the scheme \eqref{eq-isHalpern} is well-defined, we need to ensure the existence of a stochastic estimator $\widetilde{F}$.
 If we let $\widetilde{F}(z^k) = F(z^k)$, then the condition in the first line of \eqref{eq-isHalpern} trivially holds.
-On the other hand, the variance reduction techniques provide efficient ways to derive stochastic gradient estimators that admit {desirable} properties such as a lower sample complexity than {that of} the vanilla stochastic gradient estimator.
-Motivated by the recent interest in developing variance reduced methods for solving general optimization problems, in this paper, we consider the popular ProbAbilistic Gradient Estimator (PAGE) \citep{li2021page,cai2022stochastic}.
+On the other hand, the variance reduction techniques provide efficient ways to derive stochastic gradient estimators that admit {desirable} properties, such as a lower sample complexity than {that of} the vanilla stochastic gradient estimator.
+Motivated by the recent interest in developing variance reduced methods for solving general optimization problems, in this paper, we consider the popular ProbAbilistic Gradient Estimator (PAGE) \cite{li2021page,cai2022stochastic}.
 In particular, we have the following result that recursively quantifies the variance of the PAGE variance-reduced estimator, under standard conditions.
-To present the result, we need the following condition on the boundedness for the variance of the random query of $F$. \begin{assumption} There exists a positive constant $\sigma$ such that for any random index $i$ drawn from a given distribution, it holds that $\bb{E}\left[F_i(z)\right] = F(z)$ and $\bb{E}\left[\norm{F_i(z) - F(z)}^2\right]\leq \sigma^2$, for all $z\in \bb{Z}$, where the above expectations are with respect to $i$, with slight abuse of notation. \end{assumption} Then, for a carefully chosen tolerance $\sigma_k$, one is able to find a stochastic estimator $\tilde{F}(z^k)$ satisfying the condition in the first line of \eqref{eq-inclusion-G} by choosing the sample sizes appropriately.
+To present the result, we need the following condition on the boundedness of the variance of the random query of $F$.
+The assumption of unbiased samples with bounded variance is widely used in the literature for analyzing the convergence properties of stochastic algorithms, such as stochastic gradient descent and its variants.
+This assumption helps control the inherent randomness introduced by stochastic gradient estimators; see, for example, \cite{ghadimi2016mini,lan2020first,li2021page,cai2022stochastic}.
+Without bounded variance, the updates could become excessively erratic, causing the iterates to oscillate unpredictably and hindering convergence to the optimal solution. \begin{assumption} There exists a positive constant $\sigma$ such that for any random index $i$ drawn from a given distribution, it holds that $\bb{E}\left[F_i(z)\right] = F(z)$ and $\bb{E}\left[\norm{F_i(z) - F(z)}^2\right]\leq \sigma^2$, for all $z\in \bb{Z}$, where the above expectations are with respect to $i$, with slight abuse of notation. \end{assumption} Then, for a carefully chosen tolerance $\sigma_k$, one is able to find a stochastic estimator $\tilde{F}(z^k)$ satisfying the condition in the first line of \eqref{eq-isHalpern} by choosing the sample sizes appropriately.

 \begin{lemma} Let $S^{(1)}_k$ and $ S^{(2)}_k $ be two random minibatch i.i.d. samples with $\abs{S^{(1)}_k} = N^{(1)}_k$ and $\abs{S^{(2)}_k} = N^{(2)}_k$, and $p_k\in (0,1]$ be a given probability at the $k$-th iteration of \eqref{eq-isHalpern} such that $p_0 = 1$.
 For $ k\geq 0 $, define